THE GAME GETS HARDER

 Existing difficulty level x 1.11

-The increase in difficulty that occurred on the 18th February 2009 was miniscule in numerical terms, but represented an 18% increase in difficulty level in relative terms, moving from 1.0 T to 1.18 T. In other words, if this adjustment hadn’t occurred, the increase in hash power would have meant that blocks would have started being solved roughly 18% faster than they should have been.
+That increase in difficulty was miniscule in numerical terms but represented an 18% increase in difficulty level in relative terms, moving from 1.0 (Satoshi’s baseline) to 1.18.
+In other words, if this adjustment hadn’t occurred, the increase in hash power would have meant that blocks would have started being solved roughly 18% faster than they should have been.

 Difficulty Today